ABS96/hazi_feladat_torpedo/README.md

 # Embedded and ambient systems homework

-A simple version of the well-known game Torpedo implemented on the EFM32GG board.
+A simple version of the well-known game [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) implemented on the EFM32GG board.

 It can be played using the keyboard via a serial port.
 See the [main loop](https://github.com/ABS96/hazi_feladat_torpedo/blob/master/src/game_logic.c#L113) for the controls.